 - Features: Private secluded beach, spa/massages, on-site restaurant & bar

-Libelula Tulum is a family-owned eco glamping retreat set on the outskirts of South Tulum Beach inside the Sian Ka’an Biosphere Reserve (on the coastal side).
+Libelula Tulum is a family-owned eco-glamping retreat set on the outskirts of South Tulum Beach, set inside the Sian Ka’an Biosphere Reserve along its coastal edge.

 This is the hotel to stay at if you’re looking to escape the crowds of Tulum and enjoy your own private slice of green (and blue) paradise!